gasparka/pyha/docs/types.rst

 Floats
 ------

+Floats can be used when performing arithmetic/comparison with fixed-point numbers, in this case they are first converted to the type of the other fixed-point operand.

-Float registers are converted automatically into fixed-point representation, by default ``Sfix(left=0, right=-17, overflow_style='saturate', round_style='round')``.
+Float registers are converted automatically into fixed-point representation, by default ``Sfix(0.0, left=0, right=-17)``.

-TODO: convert only CONSTANTS to 'saturate', 'round' ?
+Constants are converted with saturation and rounding enabled.
 .. code-block:: python

     class Dut(Hardware):
         def __init__(self):
+            self.reg = 0.1   # will be converted to "Sfix(left=0, right=-17)"
-            self.reg = 0.1 # will be converted to ``Sfix(left=0, right=-17, 'saturate', 'round')``
+            self.CONST = 0.1 # will be converted to "Sfix(left=0, right=-17, 'saturate', 'round')"

-Floats can also be added/compared against fixed-point numbers, in this case they are first converted to the type of other operand.

 Enums (state machines)
 ----------------------

-Enums are generally used to build state-machines, below is an dummy example:
+Use Enums to build state machines.
+Example:

 .. code-block:: python